amosproj/amos2022ss04-digital-identity/Documentation/testing/frontend/FrontendTesting.md

 # Prerequisits

 In order to test Angular you can use *Jasmine* as a testing framework.
-Additionally, you can use karma to manage tests in a browser.<br >
+Additionally, you can use *Karma* to manage tests in a browser.<br >
 Luckily, basic Angular projects are initialized with both *Jasmine* and *Karma*.

 This is only a summary.
 Please read into e.g. the [documentation](https://jasmine.github.io/pages/docs_home.html) for more information.